rishav197/Blinkit-Sales-Analytics-and-Dashboard/README.md

 **2. Total Sales by Item Type :**

-Objective: Identify the performance of different item types in terms of total sales.
+Objective: Identify the performance of different item types in terms of total sales.<br>
 Additional KPI Metrics: Assess how other KPIs (Average Sales, Number of Items, Average Rating) vary with fat content.

 > ![Sales by Item Type](https://github.com/rishav197/Blinkit-Sales-Analytics-and-Dashboard/blob/main/Plots/sales_by_item_type.png)